MODULE 1: ORAL ANATOMY AND BIOLOGY

-If you can believe this, in dental school I never studied a dry skull!Ā In fact, we did human cadaver dissections and guess what... never looked at the head and neck!Ā After buying a skull (which I recommend all new dentists do) suddenlyĀ the operative field in which I had been working every day, became far more clear.
+If you can believe this, in dental school I never studied a dry skull!
+In fact, we did human cadaver dissections and guess what... never looked at the head and neck!
+After buying a skull (which I recommend all new dentists do) suddenly the operative field in which I had been working every day, became far more clear.
+This module will help you review and master oral anatomy.

 Bone (Cancellous vs. Cortical)